 Set your eggs up to dry.
 I found that if I laid our glittered eggs down, we lost both paint and glitter.
 So I made our own drying system by sticking unused paintbrushes and pencils through the holes and setting them in a cup to dry.

 Thread a ribbon through the holes of the eggs.
 I cut our ribbon extra long because I used the Phillip’s screwdriver to poke the ribbon through the holes and it sometimes made a hole in the ribbon or frayed it.
-So making the ribbon extra long allowed me to cut off the torn up end after all the eggs were threaded.
+Making the ribbon extra long allowed me to cut off the torn up end after all the eggs were threaded.
 Once the eggs are threaded, you can slide the eggs along the ribbon for the spacing you like.

 Decorate your home!
-In our old home, we had a fireplace and we draped the mantel with our garland.
+In our previous home, we had a fireplace and we draped the mantel with our Glimmering Easter Egg garland.
 Our current home has a doorway that is adorned with our garland.

-Praying that your home will glimmer with all the beauties of Easter!
+May your home glimmer with all the beauties of Easter!